unleashy/vahv/README.md

 These limitations are intentional and will most likely not change.

-- Vahv **only deals with strings**.
-This is because all input values from forms are strings.
+- Vahv only deals with strings as input, because all input values from forms are strings.
+However, parsers may turn strings into other types; therefore, the output object may contain any type as values.
 - `undefined` is transformed to an empty string.

 ## API